NEZNAMY/TAB/.github/wiki/feature_guide_conditional_placeholders.md

 **Note 1**: For `=` and `!=` you can check for empty output of a placeholder using `%my_placeholder%=` and `%my_placeholder%!=`.

 `<-`: contains (left side for full text, right side text to contain)
-Example: `%world%<-lobby-` will pass if player is in any world that contains `lobby-` (such as `lobby-1` etc).
+Example: `%world%<-lobby-` will pass if player is in any world that contains `lobby-` (such as `lobby-1` etc.).

 `|-`: starts with (left side for full text, right side text to start with)
-Example: `%world%|-lobby-` will pass if player is in any world that starts with `lobby-` (such as `lobby-1` etc).
+Example: `%world%|-lobby-` will pass if player is in any world that starts with `lobby-` (such as `lobby-1` etc.).

 `-|`: ends with (left side for full text, right side text to end with)
-Example: `%world%-|nether` will pass if player is in any world that ends with `nether` (such as `world_nether` etc).
+Example: `%world%-|nether` will pass if player is in any world that ends with `nether` (such as `world_nether` etc.).

-**Note 2**: For string operators, text must match placeholder's output exactly, including color codes.
+**Note 2**: For string operators, the text must match placeholder's output exactly, including color codes.
 If you are using [Placeholder output replacements](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Placeholder-output-replacements), condition must contain the altered output.
 To see the exact output of a placeholder including color codes, use `/tab parse <player> <placeholder>`.

 ## Permission